casagooo/tdt/README.md

 ## Usage
 To generate test cases, you'll need the following inputs:

+1. Prepare arguments of `generateTests` function.
-- Parameter domains (all potential values for the parameters).
+	1-1.
+Parameter domains (all potential values for the parameters).
-- Default values for the parameters.
+	1-2.
+Default values for the parameters.
-- Combinations of values to exclude.
+	1-3.
+Combinations of values to exclude.
-- Testing perspectives.
+	1-4.
+Testing perspectives.
+2. Call `generateTests` function.

+### 1. Prepare arguments of `generateTests` function
-#### 1. Parameter Domains
+#### 1-1.
+Parameter Domains
 List all potential values for every parameter associated with the test condition.
 This should also encompass expected results.

 ###### Example: